biolink/biolink-model/docs/index.md

  * [GeneToEntityAssociationMixin](GeneToEntityAssociationMixin.md)
  * [GenomicEntity](GenomicEntity.md)
  * [GenotypeToEntityAssociationMixin](GenotypeToEntityAssociationMixin.md)
- * [MacromolecularComplexMixin](MacromolecularComplexMixin.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.
- * [MacromolecularMachineMixin](MacromolecularMachineMixin.md) - A union of gene locus, gene product, and macromolecular complex mixin.
+ * [MacromolecularMachineMixin](MacromolecularMachineMixin.md) - A union of gene locus, gene product, and macromolecular complex.
 These are the basic units of function in a cell.
 They either carry out individual biological activities, or they encode molecules which do this.
      * [GeneOrGeneProduct](GeneOrGeneProduct.md) - A union of gene loci or gene products.
 Frequently an identifier for one will be used as proxy for another
          * [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
 Gene products are either proteins or functional RNA molecules.
              * [GeneProductIsoformMixin](GeneProductIsoformMixin.md) - This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
 The designation of canonical or reference may be arbitrary, or it may represent the superclass of all isoforms.
-     * [MacromolecularComplexMixin](MacromolecularComplexMixin.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.
  * [MacromolecularMachineToEntityAssociationMixin](MacromolecularMachineToEntityAssociationMixin.md) - an association which has a macromolecular machine mixin as a subject
  * [MaterialSampleToEntityAssociationMixin](MaterialSampleToEntityAssociationMixin.md) - An association between a material sample and something.
  * [ModelToDiseaseAssociationMixin](ModelToDiseaseAssociationMixin.md) - This mixin is used for any association class for which the subject (source node) plays the role of a 'model', in that it recapitulates some features of the disease in a way that is useful for studying the disease outside a patient carrying the disease
  * [Occurrent](Occurrent.md) - A processual entity.
      * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
  * [OntologyClass](OntologyClass.md) - a concept or class in an ontology, vocabulary or thesaurus.
 Note that nodes in a biolink compatible KG can be considered both instances of biolink classes, and OWL classes in their own right.
 In general you should not need to use this class directly.
 Instead, use the appropriate biolink class.
 For example, for the GO concept of endocytosis (GO:0006897), use bl:BiologicalProcess as the type.
+     * [ExposureEvent](ExposureEvent.md) - A (possibly time bounded) incidence of a feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
      * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
      * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
 Example instance: TAXRANK:0000017 (kingdom)
  * [OrganismTaxonToEntityAssociation](OrganismTaxonToEntityAssociation.md) - An association between an organism taxon and another entity